 it is your responsibility to obtain a listing form by contacting the Tax

-Assessor's Office during regular office hours.
+Assessor's Office during regular office hours or by Download.

 Online Parcel Information System (OPIS)